It was 3am. The rain, which had set in for most of the previous day, had finally stopped.

 “Out with you?
 What are you talking about?”

 “We’ve just had a call from one of your constables.
 There’s been another murder.
 A body’s just washed up on Ramsgate beach.
-I thought that was why you were here so quick.
-I’ve left a message for Sergeant York to just discuss some follow up actions.”
+I thought that was why you were here.”

-In the end, he ended up getting a lift in a police car, as the forensics van hadn’t got the room for a passenger.
-As a result, he was a good five minutes behind them as the car pulled up at the scene, and marvelled at the speed they were already setting up.
+Wallace ended up getting a lift in a police car, as the forensics van hadn’t got the room for a passenger.
+As a result, he was a good five minutes behind them, and the forensics team were already setting up.

 “Sorry, sir,” PC Laurel, his driver, said as they pulled up.
 “Damn traffic.”